silarshaik17/Smart-IOT-Irrigation-System/README.md

 This sequence matches the actual execution flow of your code:
 Power ON → LCD Initialization → ESP01 AT Commands → Wi-Fi Connection → RTC → Sensor Reading → LCD Display → Motor Control → ThingSpeak Data Upload.

+## ⚙️ How It Works

+1. **DHT11** reads temperature and relative humidity; values are displayed on a 16x2 LCD in real time.
+2. **Soil moisture sensor** continuously checks soil condition (digital or analog output).
+3. **Decision logic** on the LPC2148:
+   - Soil moisture is the **primary** trigger — if it's low, the pump turns on.
+   - Temperature acts as a **modifier**:
+     - Dry soil + high temperature → pump runs **3 minutes**
+     - Dry soil + normal/low temperature → pump runs **1 minute**
+   - Soil moist → pump stays off.
+4. **RTC** timestamps sensor readings and gates how frequently data is pushed to the cloud.
+5. **ESP01 Wi-Fi module** (driven over UART) pushes temperature, humidity, and pump ON/OFF events to **ThingSpeak**, viewable live from any laptop/PC/mobile.
+6. A **4x4 matrix keypad + interrupt switch** let the user manually edit RTC time via a menu-driven interface.

+> 💡 A LED is used in place of the actual water pump/motor for safe demonstration — swap in a relay + 12V pump for a real deployment.

 ## 📊 Results